Switzerland: How buying real-estate can kill you financially and reasons to go for stocks instead

 Not only rich Russians but also average people are irrational.
 Especially when they want to buy a house on the countryside aiming for building up wealth for their children arguing that “land always goes up in value”.
 A simple calculation shows how buying a house on the countryside is usually a bad investment:

 Let’s say you buy land worth 100k CHF with a new house on top of it worth 400k CHF.
 After 30 years, the land doubled in value and is worth 200k CHF but the house now has an old kitchen and, let’s say, the roof has to be renovated.
 So, the value of the 30-year old house is only around 200k CHF.
 Within 30 years you managed to turn 500k CHF into 400k CHF.
-Everyone who invests in stocks during these 30 years will laugh at you — here is why:
+Everyone who invests in stocks during these 30 years will laugh at this:

 The average return on stocks in every 30 year period since 1928 is 10%.
 In such along period, due to compound interest, 500k CHF would have turned into 8.7 million CHF — check and calculate it for yourself, if you don’t believe me.